AlishaAlex/Automatic-Cyberbullying-Detection-System/README.md

 # Automatic-Cyberbullying-Detection-System
-A system that is capable of detecting instances of bullying on social media platforms.
+This is a system that is capable of detecting instances of bullying on social media platforms.